kuzzleio/kuzzle/docs/README.md

 # API Specifications

-Kuzzle supports a variety of communication protocol.
+Kuzzle supports a variety of communication protocols.
 You'll find here the specifications of each one of these API:

 * [AMQP](./API.AMQP.md)
 * [MQTT](./API.MQTT.md)